Hazardous Area Classification

 FM (Factory Mutual) and UL (Underwriters Laboratories)provide standards, testing and certification in the United States.
 CSA (Canadian Standard Association) does the same for Canada.
 UL, FM, and CSA all have implemented programs allowing certifications to be valid in both countries.

-These organizations have a (relatively) uniform approach when it comes to classify equipment for use in hazardous areas.
-Through rigorous testing, a piece of equipment is assigned an area classification, division or zone, equipment group, and temperature class.
+These organizations have a (relatively) uniform approach to classifying equipment for use in hazardous areas.
+A piece of equipment is assigned an area classification, division or zone, equipment group, and temperature class through rigorous testing.
 An example of a Class I area would be an oil refinery, paint shop, or offshore oil rig.
-A Class II might be a coal mine, grain silo or hay storage facility.
+A Class II might be a coal mine, grain silo, or hay storage facility.
 Class III would be something like a paper mill, textile mill, or woodworking facility.

 Furthermore, a division or zone is assigned to the product.
 This is a description of the frequency with which the combustible gas and dust are present within the hazardous area.
-Divisions were used in older North American hazardous area standards, while zones are used in European/International standards as well as newer North American Standards.
+Divisions were used in older North American hazardous area standards, while zones are used in European/International standards and newer North American Standards.

-The newer standards have switched to the use of zones, in part because they break down areas that previously were only described by two divisions into three more precise zones.
+The newer standards have switched to zones’ use, in part because they break down areas that previously were only described by two divisions into three more precise zones.
 Zones also have the added benefit of including the area classification with the zone description.
-Zone 0 describes an area in which a combustible gas will be present continuously while zone 20 describes an area in which combustible dust will be present continuously (the ‘2’ in ‘zone 20’ indicates dust as opposed to gas).
+Zone 0 describes an area in which a combustible gas will be present continuously.
+In contrast, zone 20 describes an area in which combustible dust will be present continuously (the ‘2’ in ‘zone 20’ indicates dust instead of gas).

-The equipment group describes the type of hazardous material that is or could be present in the hazardous area.
-North American and international organizations use different standards to represent the equipment group, but they all describe the same thing: the type of combustible material in the presence of which the equipment can be operated.
+The equipment group describes the type of hazardous material or could be present in the hazardous area.
+North American and international organizations use different standards to represent the equipment group.
+Still, they all describe the same thing: the type of combustible material in the presence of which the equipment can be operated.

 As mentioned previously, there are several methods by which devices can prevent explosions in hazardous areas.
-First, an explosion-proof, flame-proof, or powder-filled device is one in which the explosion is conta ined and extinguished.
-Second, limiting the energy of the device to a point where combustion becomes impossible to even in the presence of flammable material, effectively removing the ignition source, is known as intrinsically safe or no incentive.
+First, an explosion-proof, flame-proof, or powder-filled device is where the explosion is contained and extinguished.
+Second, limiting the device’s energy to a point where combustion becomes impossible to even in the presence of flammable material, effectively removing the ignition source, is known as intrinsically safe or no incentive.
 A non-incendive device prevents ignition under normal conditions.
 An intrinsically safe device prevents ignition in double fault conditions.
 Lastly, a device can keep the flammable materials out of the electrical or heat-producing components through pressurization, encapsulation, oil emersion, fiber and flying protection, or protection by enclosure.
 The particular protection concept that a device uses is represented by a marking on the device such as AEXd (Flameproof C1 Z1), Ex ia (I.S.
 CI Z0).
-These markings can be looked upon tables and charts available online from the various hazardous area approval agencies.
+These markings can be looked upon at tables and charts available online from the various hazardous area approval agencies.